-COVID-19 – commonly referred to as coronavirus – is becoming a continuous global focus.
-The World Health Organization has confirmed that the coronavirus has resulted in a pandemic, and governments are taking necessary precautions.
+COVID-19 – commonly referred to as coronavirus – is a continuous global focus.
+The World Health Organization has confirmed that the coronavirus has resulted in a pandemic, and governments are constantly taking necessary precautions.

 In amongst this, we at Hedia want to take a step back, and look at what this really means for people with diabetes.
 Using the Danish Diabetes Association and Diabetes UK as a reference, we’ve prepared a handy guide during these uncertain times.

 Coronavirus Precautions for People with Diabetes

 People with diabetes are usually at higher risk of infection in general.
 The coronavirus is not an exception to this.

 One of the most important precautions for people with diabetes is to test blood glucose/sugar levels regularly, since illness can unexpectedly impact blood sugar.
 Make sure to check the blood sugar at least every four hours, and in a secure and hygienic environment.

 It goes without saying that a diabetes kit is essential at all times, in order to treat high or low blood sugar.
 Remembering this will be a great deal easier with your diabetes assistant, since Hedia gives reminders for when to test blood sugar.

 Other precautions for the coronavirus are not different to general precautions for staying healthy.
 This is the same approach to avoiding the flu – something you can read about on our blog post about diabetes and the flu.

-Because of the contagious nature of the coronavirus, hygiene is vital:
+Because of the contagious nature of the coronavirus, hygiene is extremely vital:

 - Wash hands regularly with soap, especially after coming home from being in public places